rodmachen/snippets/c/diff-js.md

 # C Syntax != JavaScript

-A compendium of C syntax that is mostly different that JavaScript.
+A compendium of C syntax.
+Focusing on items that differ from JavaScript.

 ### Keywords